gildasmorvan/similar2logo/README.md

 ```
 ##### The simulation model

-The simulation model of this example is located in the class `fr.lgi2a.similar2logo.examples.multiturmite.initializations.MultiTurmiteSimulationModel`.
+The simulation model of this example is located in the class `MultiTurmiteSimulationModel`.

 Such as in the previous example, we have to redefine the method `generateAgents` to specify the initial population of agents of the simulation: